marcopeg/learnjs/README.md

 through the unique experience of becoming a Web Developer.

 > My personal suggestion is that you start from the basics and move forward
-> at your own peace.
+> at your own pace.
 > **You set your own level of efforts.**

 ### 👉 Progress by User Stories